Nicolas-Francisco/Final-Reality/README.md

 **AbstractWeapon** class.

 In this version all the original tests are changed in order to test this new Design.

+"Tarea 2" version Design
+---
+The previous design (Tarea 1) stays the same except for equip() method.
+Using Double Dispatch we implement a base equip_weapon() for every weapon in the AbstractPlayer Class that is not implemented in order to avoid errors if we try to equip a weapon that some class should not equip.
+Therefore, every player class overrides equip_weapon() and implements it if the weapon type can be used for the player.

+Also, we implement new methods to the Interface ICharacter (shared between players and enemies), these methods are attackTo() and IsAlive(). attackTo() method attacks the another character, and IsAlive() method returns a boolean depending on the character's HP. attackTo() works different if the character that attacks is an enemy or a player, because an enemy has a specific attribute called attack while the player does not (the damage inflicted by the player depends on the equipped weapon's damage).

 Testing
 ---